Jenny is a girl who loves many things. She loves street foods, traveling, nature, music, cats, and dogs. She's crazy about purple & writing!

-The best and most famous beach in Boracay is the White Beach, which has been called the "finest beach in the world.”
-In 2012, Boracay Island was named “Best Island in the World” by international travel magazine Travel + Leisure.
-Puka, on the northern side of Boracay, was also on CNN's 100 Most Beautiful Beaches in the World.
+The best and most famous beach in Boracay is the White Beach, which has been referred to by many as the "finest beach in the world.”
+In 2012, Boracay Island was named “Best Island in the World” by the international travel magazine Travel + Leisure.
+Puka, on the northern side of Boracay, was also on CNN's 100 Best Beaches Around the World.

-While the western side of the island is known for the White Beach, the eastern side is home to Bulabog beach, which is a great place for extreme sports like wind and kite surfing since it has strong winds all year round.
+While the western side of the island is known for the White Beach, the eastern side is home to Bulabog Beach, which is a great place for extreme sports like kitesurfing and windsurfing, since it has strong winds all year round.

-How to Get There: There are no direct flights into Boracay.
+- How to Get There: There are no direct flights into Boracay.
 To get there, you either need to fly into Caticlan (the closest airport) or Kalibo (an airport further away that sometimes offers cheaper flights).
-Then, you’ll need to take a vehicle to Caticlan Jetty port for the 10–20 minute boat ride to Boracay.
+You’ll then need to take a vehicle to Caticlan Jetty port for the 10–20 minute boat ride to Boracay.

-What to Do: For extreme sports, visit the east side of the island for your fair share of kite and windsurfing.
+- What to Do: For extreme sports, visit the east side of the island for your fair share of kitesurfing and windsurfing.
 For the resort lifestyle and relaxing on the beach, stay on the west side and party it up at night.

 3. Puerto Galera, Oriental Mindoro